pminasandra/tracktorlive/tutorials/08-video-registration/README.md

-# TracktorLive Tutorial 8: Video registration
+# TracktorLive Tutorial 8: Video centering

 -------------------------

 # Disclaimer:

-As an experiment, we have used the GenAI, ChatGPT 5, to write one cassette for us.
-This is not to be taken as advice or endorsement of this or other Large Language Models in scientific coding.
+In this tutorial, we used ChatGPT 5 to write a cassette for us.
+However, the tutorial should not be taken as an endorsement of the use of this or other Large Language Models (LLMs) for scientific coding.

 -------------------------